The Benefits of Art and Painting for Older Adults

 Benefits of Painting for People with Dementia

-The benefits of painting for seniors experiencing cognitive decline or dementia are immediately evident and rewarding for loved ones and caregivers.
+The benefits of painting for seniors experiencing cognitive decline or dementia are immediately evident and fulfilling for loved ones and caregivers.

 Tips to Painting with Older Adults

-Here are some simple steps to engaging older adults – and older adults experiencing cognitive decline – in a painting activity.
+If you’re ready to start painting, here are some simple steps to engaging older adults – and older adults experiencing cognitive decline – in a painting activity, whether at home or in a group setting.

 1. Warm up with simple exercises.